milot-dev/BrickBreaker/README.md

      | "yourNewPowerUp";
    ```

-2. Add rendering logic in `PowerUp.draw()` to display the power-up icon
+2. Add rendering logic in `PowerUp.draw()` to display the power up icon

-3. Add activation logic in `GameCanvas.tsx` power-up collection handler (around line 432)
+3. Add activation logic in `GameCanvas.tsx` power up collection handler (around line 432)

-4. Update power-up spawn logic in `GameCanvas.tsx` (around line 351) to include the new type in random selection
+4. Update power up spawn logic in `GameCanvas.tsx` (around line 351) to include the new type in random selection

-5. If the power-up has a duration, add configuration values in `gameConfig.ts` and update the power-up display state
+5. If the power up has a duration, add configuration values in `gameConfig.ts` and update the power up display state

 ### Adding New Level Patterns